Ayush-des/DogMart/README.md

 ADD FINISHED QUERY TABLE HERE**

+1. Query 1 lists all product names along with their total quantity sold, ordering the results in descending order based on total sales.

+Query 1 helps managers identify their best-selling products, which can help them with inventory planning, restocking decisions, and marketing strategies.
+By listing the results in descending order, managers can quickly determine which products are in the highest demand and which ones may require more attention because of low sales.

+2. Query 2 identifies stores where inventory levels for particular product categories fall below the average inventory level for those categories across all stores.

 4. Query 4 lists the product names and prices for products that have a higher buy price than the average buy price in their specific department.
 It also orders them from highest price to lowest price.

 ![image](https://github.com/user-attachments/assets/e9918084-175a-4904-8db2-ea7b4094a7d6)